19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 [31/2000]

-(2) For the purposes of this Act, goods imported by a taxable person and supplied by him as agent for a person who is not a taxable person may be treated as imported and supplied by the taxable person as principal.
+(2) For the purposes of this Act, where goods are imported by a taxable person and supplied by him as agent for a person that —

+(a) is not a taxable person; or

+(b) is a taxable (Seventh Schedule) person other than a registered (Seventh Schedule — full) person,

+then the goods are treated as imported and supplied by the taxable person as principal.

+[Act 52 of 2018 wef 01/01/2019]

-(2A) For the purposes of subsection (2), goods imported by a taxable person and supplied by him as agent for a person who is not a taxable person shall be deemed to include goods which, following their import, undergo a treatment or process for the purposes of the supply.
+(2A) For the purposes of subsection (2), goods imported by a taxable person and supplied by him as agent for a person that —

-[24/2011 wef 01/01/2012]
+(a) is not a taxable person; or

+(b) is a taxable (Seventh Schedule) person other than a registered (Seventh Schedule — full) person,

+are deemed to include goods which, following their import, undergo a treatment or process for the purposes of the supply.

+[Act 52 of 2018 wef 01/01/2019]

+(2B) For the purposes of this Act, where goods are —

+(a) imported by an agent (A) that is a taxable person, for a person (P) that —

+(i) is not a taxable person; or

+(ii) is a taxable (Seventh Schedule) person other than a registered (Seventh Schedule — full) person; and

+(b) supplied forPby another agent (called in this section a substituted agent) that is a taxable person, appointed byPto take custody of the goods imported byA,

-(2B) For the purposes of this Act, goods imported by a taxable person as agent for a person who is not a taxable person and supplied by a substituted agent as agent for the person who is not a taxable person may be treated as imported by the taxable person as principal and supplied by the substituted agent as principal.
+then the goods are treated as imported byAas principal and supplied by the substituted agent as principal.

+[Act 52 of 2018 wef 01/01/2019]

+(2BA) A person is not a substituted agent for the purposes of subsection (2B) unless the Comptroller has been informed, in such form and manner as the Comptroller may require, of the person’s appointment as such.

-[Act 21 of 2013 wef 01/01/2014]
+[Act 52 of 2018 wef 01/01/2019]

-(2C) For the purposes of subsection (2B), unless the Comptroller otherwise allows, goods supplied by the substituted agent for a person who is not a taxable person shall not include goods which, following their import, undergo a treatment or process.
+(2C) For the purposes of subsection (2B), unless the Comptroller otherwise allows, goods supplied by the substituted agent forP(as described in that subsection) do not include goods which, following their import, undergo a treatment or process.

-[Act 21 of 2013 wef 01/01/2014]
+[Act 52 of 2018 wef 01/01/2019]

 (2D) For the purposes of subsections (2) and (2B), where the taxable person or the substituted agent, as the case may be, ceases to be a taxable person before making a supply of the goods, and any credit for input tax has been allowed to the taxable person on the importation of the goods —